-We will start with Panda, released on 24th February 2011 this update targeted duplicate, plagiarized or thin content; user-generated spam and keyword stuffing.
+We will start with Google Panda, released on 24th February 2011 this update targeted duplicate, plagiarized or thin content; user-generated spam and keyword stuffing.
 Panda allocates a so-called “quality score” to individual web pages; this will then be used as a ranking factor.
 Panda was initially a filter rather than part of the main Google ranking, however, in January 2016, the core algorithm included all the Panda attributes.
 Panda updates have become more frequent, so both penalties and recoveries now happen faster.

 Resolution: Keep that content unique and ensure pages and URL’s are not duplicated, it is a major penalty risk to stuff keywords into a site.

-Next up is Penguin which targets spammy or irrelevant links, especially links with over-optimized anchor text.
+Next up is Google Penguin which targets spammy or irrelevant links, especially links with over-optimized anchor text.
 Googles main objective with this update is to down-rank sites whose links it deems manipulative.

 Resolution: This update runs in realtime, unlike Panda so it’s best to have some software to check this for any unusual spikes in backlinking to your site.
+Google search console still provides amazing amounts of data so you can check, you can also get help by submitting a reconsideration request.

 Hummingbird came into place in August 2013 and focused on keywords and low-quality content.
 It works by interpreting search queries to provide results by user intent rather than focusing on keywords within the query.
 Keywords are still massively important, however, Hummingbird allows a page to rank for a query even if it doesn’t contain the exact words the searcher entered.